ChapelR/tweego-setup/readme.md

 The `project` folder is where you'll edit your passages, and only your passages.
 Your JavaScript and CSS code will wind up here eventually, but you won't write it here--just ignore the `project/styles` and `project/scripts` folders entirely.

 The `src` folder is where your custom JavaScript and CSS code will go.
 Place JavaScript files in the `src/scripts` folder, and make sure they have the extension `.js`.
 Place your CSS files in the `src/styles` folder and make sure they have the extension `.css`.
-Files in these folders will be concatenated, minified, and (for CSS) autoprefixed, then sent to the `project` folder to be picked up by Tweego.
+Files in these folders will be concatenated, minified, (for JS) transpiled, and (for CSS) autoprefixed, then sent to the `project` folder to be picked up by Tweego.
 Also, only JavaScipt files in the `src/scripts` folder will be linted when you run the linter.

 The `vendor` folder is a place to put code that comes from other people.
 For example, if you were using an add-on from the SugarCube site, or one of my custom macros, you'd paste the CSS and JS files in here.
 You can mix them together; you don't need to use seperate folders for the CSS and JS files.